Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 1. Understand the Process: Familiarize yourself with your employer’s policy on handling positive results.
 This policy should outline the subsequent steps, including any disciplinary actions or review processes.

 2. Communicate with Your Employer: Engage in open communication.
-Be prepared to discuss the circumstances surrounding the test result.
+Be prepared to discuss the circumstances surrounding the result.
 If prescription medications or other legal substances might have influenced the result, provide relevant documentation.

-3. Seek Legal Advice: If you feel that the test result is unjust or has significant implications for your employment, consider consulting with a legal professional who specializes in labor law.
+3. Seek Legal Advice: If you feel that the result is unjust or has significant implications for your employment, consider consulting with a legal professional who specializes in labor law.

 4. Consider Company Offered Support: Many companies offer support programs like Employee Assistance Programs (EAPs) for substance abuse issues.
 If applicable, consider utilizing these resources.

-Disputing a Drug Test Result
+Disputing a Postive Result

 1. Immediate Response: Act promptly if you believe a result is inaccurate.
 Delaying your response can be interpreted as acceptance of the result.